lbroudoux/openshift-msa-blueprint/README.md

 To get the full features activated, we recommend installing Prometheus, Grafana and Jaeger onto your OpenShift environment.
 By default, I like to install everything into a separate `cockpit` OpenShift project that I make global in order to allow microservices components to push data to Jaeger.

-Here's the commands I'm using:
+Here are the commands I'm using:

 ```
 $ oc new-project cockpit --display-name="Cockpit"